amykapernick/talks/README.md

 - [ ] Add example and explanation of focus state (and hover state)
 - [ ] IT - Need to procure accessible devices and software
 - [ ] NVDA - built by people from UQ (Jamie Teh)
+- [ ] Add controls or backup for broken video